-Additional information may be obtained in the Registration Procedures Manual or directly from Parking Services by phone (492-PARK) or in person at 203 Education Car Park (114 St and 87 Ave).
+Additional information may be obtained from Parking Services by phone (492-PARK) or in person at 203 Education Car Park (114 St and 87 Ave).

-25.12 Bursary Information
+25.13 Bursary Information

 University of Alberta students may apply for bursaries based on financial need.
 Because bursary funding is limited, awards are normally issued after a student has exhausted all other options.
-Financial need bursaries are non-repayable awards allocated based on financial need and satisfactory academic standing.
-Applications for bursaries are available from the Student Financial Aid and Information Centre, Room 2-700, Students' Union Building.
-Deadline for completed applications is January 15th at 4:30 pm.
+Financial need bursaries are nonrepayable awards allocated based on financial need and satisfactory academic standing.
+Applications for bursaries are available from the Student Financial Aid and Information Centre, 1-80 SUB.
+Deadline for completed applications is January 15 at 4:30 pm.
 Late applications are not accepted.